JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-As we can see, the application main method is responsible for providing the implementation of interfaces that
+As we can see, the application's main method is responsible for providing the implementation of interfaces that
 ParticipationServiceImpl depends on.
 Furthermore, it must know which ParticipationService implementation should be
 created.
 The application's main method doesn't rely on abstractions for sure.
+It is also responsible for creating the needed implementations.

 Can we improve the situation?